- Undergraduate Students

 - Airport pick-up services are provided from Manchester airport.

-- The 'early orientation programme' for international students provides a comprehensive schedule of trips, events and information sessions.
-It is followed by an annual programme of social trips and events for international students.
+- An early orientation programme for international students provides a comprehensive schedule of trips, events and information sessions.

 English Language Requirements

 The level of English language required depends on the programme studied.
 The standard requirement is given below; there are a few exemptions available.
 Please refer to the university website for details.

 - For most degree programmes the minimum is IELTS 6.0 (5.5).

 - The university offers a range of pre-sessional and general English programmes that require lower IELTS scores.